Key Takeaways

 What Happens If I Share Fault for a Pedestrian Accident?

 Indiana is an at-fault state with respect to personal injury accidents.
-That means the party at fault for the accident must compensate the injured party for damages resulting from the accident.
+That means the party at fault for the accident must compensate the injured party, such as a pedestrian injured in the accident, for damages resulting from the collision.
 Even if the injured party is partly at fault for the accident, they can still receive partial compensation.

 In Indiana, if a judge or jury finds the injured party less than 51% at fault, they can still recover compensation in an amount reduced by their own percentage of fault.
 However, if the judge or jury finds the injured party 51% at fault or more, they will not recover any compensation.